legeannd/legeannd/README.md

 ### About me

-My name is Gean Lucas and I am a frontend developer, with knowledge in backend technologies too.
+My name is Gean Lucas and I am a frontend software engineer, with knowledge in backend technologies too.
 Always learning and developing something new 💻.

 - 💙  Currently enhancing my TypeScript abilities.
 - 📚  Focusing in frontend with ReactJS and NextJS, mobile with React Native, and software architecture.